theoppermann/php-media-kit/README.md

 ### Notes

-- You migh want t change the container_name: webserv01 in the compose file
+- You migh want to change container_name: webserv01 in the compose file
 - Logs: docker logs <the name of the container>
 - Exec: docker exec -it <the name of the container> sh
 - Root filesystem is read-only